jimwheen/eeg/README.md

 # Low-cost EEG for Alpha and Beta Wave Monitoring

 ## Overview
 This project demonstrates a low-cost EEG system for monitoring **alpha (8-13 Hz)** and **beta (13-30 Hz)** brain waves.
 It is designed for educational purposes, providing a hands-on way to learn about **analog and digital filter design** and to study brain activity without the need for expensive medical equipment.
+The design was made ground up and independently so copy at your own discretion.

 The project plans to implement a chain of amplification and analog filtering stages to the Teensy 4.0 microcontroller for real-time analysis.
 The specific analysis code will plot both the output voltage and the corresponding Fast Fourier Transform (FFT) results to observe chnages in frequency information content.